 From library instruction classes to help your students be more effective users and evaluators of information, to interlibrary loan and reciprocal borrowing privileges at other NJ academic institutions, the Library provides a comprehensive set of services and resources for faculty and the students they teach.
-Please go to http://library.kean.edu and click on "Faculty Guide" for information on services and resources available to all faculty.
+Please go to http://libguides.kean.edu/Library for information on services and resources available to all faculty.